Klavis-AI/Toolathlon/global_preparation/how2register_accounts.md

 We recommand register a new notion account with your Toolathlon-specific gmail account and create a new workspace.

 First run `uv run -m global_preparation.special_setup_notion_official` to connect to the workspace in the above step to the official online notion mcp.
 This facilates us to duplicate and move pages more efficiently!
+This will create a `.mcp-auth` directory under `configs` to store the authentication state of the online notion mcp.

-*Note: If you connect to an incorrect workspace when executing this command, you can remove the `~/.mcp-auth` and rerun this command to reset the login state of this online notion mcp.
+*Note: If you connect to an incorrect workspace when executing this command, you can remove the `./configs/.mcp-auth` and rerun this command to reset the login state of this online notion mcp.

 <details>